VishalSale/VishalSale/README.md

 - 👋 Hi, I’m @VishalSale
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI, Web Development.
 - 🌱 I’m currently learning Java, Python, HTML,CSS, JavaScript, Bootstrap.
 - 💞️ I’m looking to collaborate on learn new Technology
-- 📫 How to reach me Vishalsale802@gmail.com
+- 📫 How to reach me vishalsale802@gmail.com

 <!---
 VishalSale/VishalSale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.